How to become a Licensed Conveyancer

 Overview

-Who is Licensed conveyancer ?
+Who is Licensed Conveyancer ?

 A licensed Conveyancer means someone who is an expert in legal aspects relating to the purchase and sale of the property.
 Licensed Conveyancers, also called property lawyers, are also Oath Commissars, meaning they possess legal power to oversee and observe official documents such as affidavits to swear a statement is true.
 Conveyancers make sure clients know about the fees they must pay.
 This includes things such as stamp duty on certain properties